-habitat, or where this is not reasonably possible, rehabilitate where the clearing cannot be reasonably avoided and impacts reasonably minimised.

-AO10.2 Clearing in essential habitat does not exceed the widths or areas prescribed in Table 1.

-AO10.3 Clearing only occurs where an area of essential habitat is isolated and small in size and at risk from threatening processes, for the prescribed species.

-A010.4 Where it can be demonstrated that clearing cannot be reasonably avoided, and the extent of clearing has been reasonably minimised, the cleared area is rehabilitated.

-Essential habitat (natural channel diversion and contaminants removal)

-PO11 Clearing does not occur in essential habitat, or where this cannot reasonably be avoided, rehabilitate or maintain the current extent of essential habitat.
+Performance outcomes Acceptable outcomes (1) 2 hectares, or(2) 10 metres wide.
+Essential habitat (land restoration and natural di easter proparation) PO10 Clearing does not occur in essential AO10.1 Clearing does not occur in essential habitat. habitat, or where this is not reasonably possible, rehabilitate where the clearing cannot be reasonably avoided and impacts reasonably minimised.
+OR AO10.2 Clearing in essential habitat does not exceed the widths or areas prescribed in Table 1.
+OR AO10.3 Clearing only occurs where an area of essential habitat is isolated and small in size and at risk from threatening processes, for the prescribed species.
+OR AO10.4 Where it can be demonstrated that clearing cannot be reasonably avoided, and the extent of clearing has been reasonably minimised, the cleared area is rehabilitated.
+Essential habitat (natural channel diversion and contaminants removal) PO11 Clearing does not occur in essential habitat , or where this cannot reasonably be avoided, rehabilitate or maintain the current extent of essential habitat .
 AO11.1 Clearing does not occur in essential habitat.

-OI

-AO11.2 Clearing in essential habitat does not exceed the widths or areas prescribed in Table 1.

-AO11.3 Clearing only occurs where an area of essential habitat is isolated and small in size and at risk from threatening processes, for the prescribed species.

-AO11.4 Where it can be demonstrated that clearing cannot be reasonably avoided, and the extent of clearing has been reasonably minimised, the cleared area is rehabilitated.

-AO11.5 Where it can be demonstrated that clearing cannot be reasonably avoided, and:

-- (1) the extent of clearing has been reasonably minimised - (2) the cleared area cannot be reasonably rehabilitated an environmental offset is provided for any significant residual impact from clearing of essential habitat.

-Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to Section 3.1 (Regulated vegetation) of the Significant Residual Impact Guideline and the relevant Queensland Environmental Offsets Policy.

-Clearing regional ecosystems (land restoration and natural disaster preparation)

-PO12 Clearing does not occur in endangered regional ecosystems, of concern regional ecosystems or least concern regional ecosystems, or where this is not reasonably possible, rehabilitate where the clearing cannot be reasonably avoided and impacts reasonably minimised.

-AO12.1 Clearing does not occur in:

-- (1) an endangered regional ecosystem, or

-- (2) an of concern regional ecosystem, or

-- (3) a least concern regional ecosystem.
+OR AO11.2 Clearing in essential habitat does not exceed the widths or areas prescribed in Table 1.
+OR AO11.3 Clearing only occurs where an area of essential habitat is isolated and small in size and at risk from threatening processes, for the prescribed species.
+OR AO11.4 Where it can be demonstrated that clearing cannot be reasonably avoided, and the extent of clearing has been reasonably minimised, the cleared area is rehabilitated.
+OR AO11.5 Where it can be demonstrated that clearing cannot be reasonably avoided, and: (1) the extent of clearing has been reasonably minimised (2) the cleared area cannot be reasonably rehabilitated an environmental offset is provided for any significant residual impact from clearing of essential habitat.
+Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to Section 3.1 (Regulated vegetation) of the Significant Residual Impact Guideline and the relevant Queensland Environmental Offset Policy.
+Clearing regional ecosystems (land restoration a nd natural disaster preparation) PO12 Clearing does not occur in endangered regional ecosystems, of concern regional ecosystems or least concern regional ecosystems, or where this is not reasonably possible, rehabilitate where the clearing cannot AO12.1 Clearing does not occur in: (1) an endangered regional ecosystem , or (2) an of concern regional ecosystem , or (3) a least concern regional ecosystem .

-A012.2 Clearing: